 What’s in a name?
 Bond never changes his name, although he does pretend to be a flight instructor.
 Poor Mrs. Bell.

 What’s in a title?
 Live And Let Die comes from the novel written by Ian Fleming.
-It’s one of the few Bond movie titles that has no connection to the plot; nor is it uttered in the film.
+It’s one of the few Bond titles that is never uttered in a film.

 Drinking game: Drink a glass of bourbon (no ice) each time Geoffrey Holder’s Baron Samedi laughs.